SulavGaire/ComputerGraphicsLab/README.md

 # Setting up graphics.h in Sublime Text 3(C++)

-1. Download the above BGI file.
+1. Download the above BGI file from thefunkydude/ComputerGraphicsLab.
 2. Copy the file to path c:/dev.
 3. Make sure that mingw is added to the environment variables.
 4. Open your sublime text and follow the setps: tools->Build system->New build system.